Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: Introduction

+The main idea of the LDDMM approach is to deform the objects of interest via a deformation of the whole ambient space.
+Therefore, an action of the group $G$ on the object space $Q$ is introduced and denoted by $\varphi .
+I$, where $\varphi$ is an element of the group and $I$ is an object.
+The set of objects of interest can be of various types, such as groups of points, measures, currents or images.
+We also assume that there exists a distance on these spaces: for example the usual distance on a normed vector space, e.g. for images, one would use the $L^2$ norm: $d^2(I_0, I_1) = \int_\Om |I_0(x)-I_1(x)|^2 dx$.
+One motivation underlying diffeomorphic matching via large deformations is to quantify the geometric variability of biological shapes and their changes.
+The first common step consists in solving the diffeomorphic matching problem, which reduces to the minimisation of the functional

-where $v \in L^2([0,1],H)$ and $q_0,q_{\on{target}}$ are objects of interest such as groups of points, measures, currents or images.
-The action of the group $G$ on the objects space is denoted by $\varphi . q$, where $\varphi$ is an element of the group and $q$ is an object.
-The distance function $d$ that enforces the matching accuracy is usually taken to be the square of the norm if the objects live in a normed vector space, {\it e.g.} for images one would use the $L^2$ norm, $d(q_0, q_1) = \int_\Om |q_0(x)-q_1(x)|^2 dx$.
-This minimization problem enables us to match images via geodesics on the group $G$, if we endow $G$ with the right-invariant metric obtained by translating the inner product $\langle.,.\rangle_H$ on the Lie algebra $H$ to the other tangent spaces.
-More importantly by its action on the space of images, the right-invariant metric on the group induces a metric on the orbits of the image space and the final deformation is completely encoded in the so-called initial momentum \cite{vmty04}.
+where $v \in L^2([0,1],H)$ and $I_0,I_{\on{target}} \in Q$ and the distance function $d$ enforces the matching accuracy.
+This minimisation problem enables to match images via geodesics on the group $G$, if $G$ is endowed with the right-invariant metric obtained by translating the inner product $\langle.,.\rangle_H$ on the Lie algebra $H$ to the other tangent spaces.
+More importantly, by its action on the space of images, the right-invariant metric on the group induces a metric on the orbits of the image space and the final deformation is completely encoded in the so-called initial momentum \cite{vmty04}.
 This initial momentum has the same dimension as the image.
-Since it is an element of a linear space, statistics can also be done on it \cite{LNCS63630529}.
+Since it is an element of a linear space, it can be used to perform statistics on it \cite{LNCS63630529}.